csu-hmc/perturbed-data-paper/first-review-response.rst

 Before submitting the paper we enquired with the editorial office as to whether a "Data Paper" was appropriate for PeerJ and they said that it was, so we submitted.
-We intentionaly are not including data anaylysis and hypthoesis testing because we beleive the data can be used to test many hypotheses and support more analyses than we can ever do.
-We do have some hypotheses of our own but plan to publish the related results in a seperate publication.
-We agree one should not be allowed to extract the methods section of just any paper and publish seperately, but we beleive that we have gone much further than any typical methods section in the description of our experiments and the data and thus this is suitable to stand on its own.
+We intentionally are not including data analysis and hypothesis testing because we believe the data can be used to test many hypotheses and support more analyses than we can ever do.
+We do have some hypotheses of our own but plan to publish the related results in a separate publication.
+We agree one should not be allowed to extract the methods section of just any paper and publish separately, but we believe that we have gone much further than any typical methods section in the description of our experiments and the data and thus this is suitable to stand on its own.